-In order to ensure the online environment met the needs of key stakeholders, current and potential future users of the site ,, exhaustive testing and analysis of feedback was needed at key stages of the development.
-For examples of some of the testing undertaken to support this project, particularly the use of different functional models to aid this, see the Techlink case study Engineering Te Ara
+In order to ensure the online environment met the needs of key stakeholders , current and potential future users of the site, exhaustive testing and analysis of feedback was needed at key stages of the development.
+For examples of some of the different functional models to aid this, see the Techlink case study Engineering Te Ara

 In motor racing, ultimate advantage is gained through understanding the interaction between the technology of a vehicle and the environmental conditions within which it must perform.
 Once the key design features of a vehicle are decided, prototype testing is often the only way to refine the outcome to optimize performance.
 Learning from past innovations to create contemporary products, prototype testing and ongoing modifications are key features of Graeme Addis's plans to win the New Zealand Sports Sedan Championship.
 For examples of how he developed and tested his outcome see the Techlink case study Winged Victory